akanteRR/PE-Custom-Script/Animated Battler/PE v19/readme.md

   + repeat frame in Pokemon

+Set animated in battle

+  + Animated -> If you set true, it will show animated

+  + Speed -> Speed of this animated.
+After this times, graphic moves to other frame.

+  + First -> Use when pokemon use moves.
+If you set it true, pokemon that will show first frame use move

 If you want to animated in some features, add files in 'New features.rar' in '\Plugins\Animated Battler'

 File must be add: '6 - New function.rb'